Positroids are 3-colorable: Connectivity of positroids

 \end{defn}

 The following figures are examples of \reflectbox{L}-diagrams with isolated blocks.

-\begin{rem} Note that a coloop, just like a loop, is by itself an isolated block. \end{rem}

-We next prove that isolated blocks are strongly related to the connectivity of a positroid. \begin{lemma} A positroid $\mathcal{P}$ is connected if and only if there exists no isolated blocks in its \reflectbox{L}-diagram.
-Equivalently, a positroid $\mathcal{P}$ is not connected if and only if there exist isolated blocks in its \reflectbox{L}-diagram $D$. \end{lemma}
+We next prove that isolated blocks are strongly related to the connectivity of a positroid. \begin{lemma} A positroid $\mathcal{P}$ is connected if and only if there exists no two disjoint isolated blocks in its \reflectbox{L}-diagram.
+Equivalently, a positroid $\mathcal{P}$ is not connected if and only if there exist two disjoint isolated blocks in its \reflectbox{L}-diagram $D$. \end{lemma}

-\begin{proof} In the following we prove that a positroid is not connected if and only if there are isolated blocks.
+\begin{proof} In the following we prove that a positroid is not connected if and only if there are disjoint isolated blocks.
 We start by the necessary condition.
 Let $B_1, \dots, B_k$ be the isolated blocks in $D$.
-These blocks have disjoint set of elements and therefore form a partition of the elements of $P$ which can be written as the direct sum of these blocks, $P=B_{1} \oplus \dots \oplus B_{k}$.
-Thus, $P$ is not connected.
+These isolated blocks have disjoint set of elements and therefore form a partition of the elements of $P$ which can be written as the direct sum of these isolated blocks, $\mathcal{P}=B_{1} \oplus \dots \oplus B_{k}$.
+Thus, $P$ is not connected since clearly no circuit can contain two elements from two disjoint isolated blocks.